 U.S. Supreme Court Cases

 - Horne v.
 Department of Agriculture.
-Represented constitutional law scholars in drafting amicus brief on proper timing and forum for Takings Clause challenge to agricultural program.
+Represented constitutional law scholars in briefing the proper timing and forum for a Takings Clause challenge to an agricultural program.

 - United States v.
 Jones Represented the United States in briefing the constitutionality of the warrantless installation and use of a GPS tracking device to monitor the public movements of a suspect’s vehicle.